 So how did the oceans form in the first place?
 Remember from section 3.1 that the early Earth was formed through the of various materials, and that a period of melting and intense volcanic activity followed.
 The materials that accreted on the early Earth contained the components that would eventually become our oceans and atmosphere.
 There are a few hypotheses concerning the origin of the oceans.
 One suggests that under the high pressures found in the Earth’s interior, gases remain dissolved in .
 As these magmas rise to the surface through volcanic activity, the pressure is reduced and the gases are released through a process called .
 Volcanic activity releases many different gases, including water vapor, carbon dioxide (CO2), sulfur dioxide (SO2), carbon monoxide (CO), hydrogen sulfide (H2S), hydrogen gas, nitrogen, and methane (CH4).
 Lighter gases such as hydrogen and helium dissipated into space, but the heavier gases remained and formed Earth’s early atmosphere, and potentially surface water.
 Another idea is that during this early bombardment, water was brought to Earth through comets, which are mostly dust and ice, and/or meteorites that may have contained traces of water that could have accumulated on the Earth’s surface.
 These hypotheses are not mutually exclusive, and it’s possible that all of them contributed to the formation of the oceans.

 As the early Earth cooled, the water vapor in the atmosphere condensed and fell as rain.
 By about 4 billion years ago, the first permanent accumulations of water were present on Earth, forming the oceans and other bodies of water.
 Water moves between these different reservoirs through the .
 Water is evaporated from the oceans, lakes, streams, the surface of the land, and plants (transpiration) by solar energy (Figure 5.2.1).
 It is moved through the atmosphere by winds and condenses to form clouds of water droplets or ice crystals.
 It comes back down as rain or snow and then flows through streams and rivers, into lakes, and eventually back to the oceans.
 Water on the surface and in streams and lakes infiltrates the ground to become .
 Groundwater slowly moves through the rock and surface materials; some returns to other streams and lakes, and some goes directly back to the oceans.

 Water is stored in various reservoirs as it moves through this cycle.
 The largest, by far, is the oceans, accounting for 97% of the volume (Figure 5.2.2).
 Of course, that water is salty.
 The remaining 3% is fresh water.
-Two-thirds of our fresh water is stored in the ground and one-third is stored in ice.
+Two-thirds of our fresh water is stored in ice and one-third is stored as groundwater.
 The remaining fresh water — about 0.03% of the total — is stored in lakes, streams, vegetation, and the atmosphere.

 To put that in perspective, let’s think about putting all of Earth’s water into a 1 L jug.
 We start by almost filling the jug with 970 ml of water and 34 g of salt.
 Then we add one regular-sized (~20 mL) ice cube (representing glacial ice) and two teaspoons (~10 mL) of groundwater.
 All of the water that we see around us in lakes and streams and up in the sky can be represented by adding three more drops from an eyedropper.